 Shazia says, “The time frame depends on the two individuals involved but an ideal time duration could be six months.
 I believe that gives both sides adequate time to understand and assess their relationship to then decide the next step further.”
 When you sit with your spouse to draft the in-house separation checklist, it may be a good idea to purpose this 6-month timeline.

 Explain to them why this is the ideal time to truly gauge how you feel about your marriage – in six months, you can get over the anger, hurt, resentment or whatever else is driving you apart, and do some inner work to resolve individual issues and look at your relationship from a more neutral lens.

 2. Discuss money, don’t hesitate

 Even if it is a trial separation in the same house, do talk about this with your partner.
-It is an important point to include in your trial separation checklist regardless of the period or location of staying apart.
+It is an important point to include in your trial separation checklist regardless of the period or location.
+Be it a trial separation checklist UK, US, Australia, or just about anywhere in the world, finance must be factored in.
 What do you plan to do regarding the joint accounts and credit cards?